mykelalvis/FT/Traveller/WORKING/Mongoose/Adventure Class Ships.md

 The Desiree Keah yachts are a short-run design and thus quite sought after by those who know what they offer.
-They are designed to provide a single owner or small group of owners the best-in- class experience wherever they choose to travel.
+They are designed to provide a single owner or small group of owners the best-in-class experience wherever they choose to travel.
 The yacht is not fast (the onboard ship’s boat can

 #### PRIVATE YACHT